widelang/draft/README.md

 ## Union Types

-If you have a Entity that might have more than one possible type and you want to just force it, you can use Union Types.
+If you have an Entity that might have more than one possible type and you want to just force it, you can use Union Types.

 ```lua
 value:= string | number